-Progress in the independent experimental Textile surface design production,.
-Advance practical production, Colour usage (more than two colours and in each production), Techniques of resist and tie-dyeing, techniques of starch resist, Techniques of wax/tie-dyeing, Emphasis on the use of traditional African motifs, The use of anthromorphic and zoomorphic motifs, Packaging of finished layout designs and finished jobs.
-COURSE REQUIREMENTS:
+Students are expected to progress in the independent experimental Textile surface design production.
+This period witnesses advance practical production, using more than two colours and in each production.
+For example, techniques of resist and tie-dyeing, techniques of starch resist, techniques of wax/tie-dyeing, special emphasis on the use of traditional African motifs and the use of anthromophic and zoomorphic motifs.
+Also, students are going to be exposed to how to package their finished layout and finished jobs.